 “Oh, leave me alone won’t you, leave me alone with my mirrors!”

-There are old wounds, an inability to release the past.
-Familial resentments with the sibling rivalry, incestuous undertones, a blatant exercise of sadomasochism and of course the emotional torture that Jane puts Blanche through as well as Jane’s own self delusion and spiraling downward into full blown madness.
+There are old wounds, and an inability to release the past.
+Familial resentments with the sibling rivalry, incestuous undertones, a blatant exercise of sadomasochism, and of course the emotional torture that Jane puts Blanche through as well as Jane’s own self-delusion and spiraling downward into full-blown madness.

 Davis obviously had the more reaching characterization, to be able to balance the lines between acting bold and then regressing would be challenging in a way as not to let it become too farcical.
 Davis’s facial expressions, her sardonic smiling adds a level of uniqueness that no one else could have fit so perfectly, not even as incredible as Vivien Leigh was as Blanche Dubois in Elia Kazan’s A Street Car Named Desire(1951) the part of Jane Hudson was made for Bette Davis.

-Aldrich’s preoccupation with the enigma that is Hollywood, is even evident with his film The Big Knife(1955) staring Jack Palance.
-A film I’ll be covering later on as I will also be commenting similarly on Elia Kazan’s A Face In the Crowd with Andy Griffith as the charismatic Lonesome Rhodes the egomaniac who’s mania as a showbiz prophet consumes himself and Patricia Neal.
-And Aldrich’s focus on Hollywood narrowly grazes films like The Killing of Sister George (1968) though it’s BBC television, The Legend of Lylah Clare (1968) and of course What Ever Happened To Baby Jane (1962) Collectively I think these films show Aldrich’s cynicism and ambivalence toward the film industry.
+Aldrich’s preoccupation with the enigma that is Hollywood, is even evident in his film The Big Knife(1955) starring Jack Palance.
+A film I’ll be covering later on as I will also be commenting similarly on Elia Kazan’s A Face In the Crowd with Andy Griffith as the charismatic Lonesome Rhodes the egomaniac whose mania as a showbiz prophet consumes himself and Patricia Neal.
+And Aldrich’s focus on Hollywood narrowly grazes on films like The Killing of Sister George (1968) through its BBC television, The Legend of Lylah Clare (1968), and of course, What Ever Happened To Baby Jane (1962) Collectively I think these films show Aldrich’s cynicism and ambivalence toward the film industry.

-We can see the “Gothic”influences of Baby Jane on some of Aldrich’s later work.
+We can see the “Gothic” influences of Baby Jane in some of Aldrich’s later work.
 Just look at the styles of both Hush Hush Sweet Charlotte(1964) which again will be Part III & IV of this commentary and The Legend of Lylah Clare (1968) The characterizations are flush with a sort of delirium.

-Blanche’s passive aggressive behavior betrays her guilt in retrospect so that in the end it’s no surprise when she reveals that she could be as dangerous, or prone to a fit of violence herself.
-She did in fact try to in her own words to “crush” Jane.
+Blanche’s passive-aggressive behavior betrays her guilt in retrospect so that in the end it’s no surprise when she reveals that she could be as dangerous, or prone to a fit of violence herself.
+She did in fact try to in her own words “crush” Jane.

-This potential aggression and sociopathic tendency emerges once Blanche confesses about that fateful night.
-In this way, Blanche is every bit the monster, the murderous who didn’t succeed, yet spends the next 30 years allowing the guilt to consume Jane causing what ever fragile identity and mental illness to brew because she robbed Jane of her life and of the truth.
+This potential aggression and sociopathic tendency emerge once Blanche confesses about that fateful night.
+In this way, Blanche is every bit the monster, the murderous one who didn’t succeed, yet spends the next 30 years allowing the guilt to consume Jane causing whatever fragile identity and mental illness to brew because she robbed Jane of her life and of the truth.

 And although Jane was driven to kill Elvira, she did this in a hysterically regressed state of mind, that of a child, lashing out when feeling threatened.
 She probably wouldn’t have to stand trial, because she would be considered mentally incompetent to testify.

-Baby Jane as well as Hush Hush Sweet Charlotte’s (1964) characters are Gothic women Archetypes who represent narcissism, the neurotic , the hysterical, the paranoid the delusional, the repressed, the emasculating mother, the regressive woman/child and or the psychotic and the deviant sexual figure.
-And we lose our focus on the how and why Blanche becomes an invalid as we become submerged in Jane’s systematic imprisonment of her sister.
+Baby Jane as well as Hush Hush Sweet Charlotte’s (1964) characters are Gothic women Archetypes who represent narcissism, the neurotic, the hysterical, the paranoid the delusional, the repressed, the emasculating mother, the regressive woman/child, and or the psychotic and the deviant sexual figure.
+And we lose our focus on how and why Blanche becomes an invalid as we become submerged in Jane’s systematic imprisonment of her sister.

-In Hush Hush Sweet Charlotte(1964) Bette Davis‘ Charlotte is more obvious the protagonist and less of a cipher with whom we align ourselves with.
+In Hush Hush Sweet Charlotte(1964) Bette Davis‘ Charlotte is more obvious as the protagonist and less of a cipher with whom we align ourselves.
 While Charlotte is still a regressive victim, she is also an anti-hero that we are rooting for, despite her aura of instability.

-Excerpt from Julia Kristeva essay Powers of Horror – An Essay on Abjection: translated by Leon S Roudiez
+Excerpt from Julia Kristeva’s essay Powers of Horror – An Essay on Abjection: translated by Leon S Roudiez

 NEITHER SUBJECT NOR OBJECT